Repertoi-e/light-std/README.md

 ## Examples

-Container API is inspired by Rust and Python
+Container API is inspired in parts by Rust and Python.

 ### Example usage of data structures:
 ```cpp